influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 Output from `EXPLAIN SELECT city, min_temp, time FROM h2o ORDER BY city ASC, time DESC;`
 {{% /caption %}}

-Each step, or node, in the plan begins with the `ExecutionPlan` name and arguments--for example, the first node in the [Figure 1](#figure-1-explain-report) physical plan is a `ParquetExec` execution plan:
+Each step, or _node_, in the physical plan is an `ExecutionPlan` name and the key-value _expressions_ that contain relevant parts of the query--for example, the first node in the [`EXPLAIN` report](#explain-report) physical plan is a `ParquetExec` execution plan:

 ```text
 ParquetExec: file_groups={...}, projection=[city, min_temp, time]
 ```

-In InfluxDB, the leaf nodes in a physical plan are always `ParquetExec` or `RecordBatchesExec` execution plan expressions.
-Because `ParquetExec` and `RecordBatchesExec` retrieve and read, or scan, data for a query, every query plan starts with one or more.
+Because `ParquetExec` and `RecordBatchesExec` nodes retrieve and scan data in InfluxDB queries, every query plan starts with one or more of these nodes.

-Each `ExecutionPlan` receives data and relevant parts of the query as arguments, and then processes and transforms data.
+#### Physical plan data flow

-The output data then flows up to the next node in the plan.
+Data flows _up_ in a query plan.

-The following diagram shows the data flow and sequence of operators in the [Figure 1](#figure-1-explain-report) physical plan:
+The following diagram shows the data flow and sequence of nodes in the [`EXPLAIN` report](#explain-report) physical plan:

-#### Figure 2.
-Physical plan data flow

 ```text
                    ┌─────────────────────────┐